jp112sdl/arduino-pocsag/README.md

 **To receive decoded messages, connect it to a terminal with 115200 baud.**

-To show configuration help, type "sh" in a serial terminal (115200 baud).
+To show configuration help, type "h" in a serial terminal:

 | command | used for |
 |----------|-------------|